CLIUtils/CLI11/README.md

              function <void(int count)>,
              help_string="")

-app.add_set(option_name,
-            variable_to_bind_to,     // Same type as stored by set set_of_possible_options, // Set will be copied, ignores changes help_string="",
-            default=false)
-app.add_mutable_set(... // Set can change later, keeps reference

-app.add_set_ignore_case(...                    // String only
-app.add_mutable_set_ignore_case(...            // String only
-app.add_set_ignore_underscore(...              // String only
-app.add_mutable_set_ignore_underscore(...      // String only
-app.add_set_ignore_case_underscore(...         // String only
-app.add_mutable_set_ignore_case_underscore(... // String only

 App* subcom = app.add_subcommand(name, description);
 ```

 An option name must start with a alphabetic character or underscore.
 For long options, anything but an equals sign or a comma is valid after that.
 Names are given as a comma separated string, with the dash or dashes.
 An option or flag can have as many names as you want, and afterward, using `count`, you can use any of the names, with dashes as needed, to count the options.
 One of the names is allowed to be given without proceeding dash(es); if present the option is a positional option, and that name will be used on help line for its positional form.
-If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option` or `add_set`.
-The set options allow your users to pick from a set of predefined options, and you can use an initializer list directly if you like.
-If you need to modify the set later, use the `mutable` forms.
+If you want the default value to print in the help description, pass in `true` for the final parameter for `add_option`.

 The `add_option_function<type>(...` function will typically require the template parameter be given unless a `std::function` object with an exact match is passed.
 The type can be any type supported by the `add_option` function.